khalilmcfarlane/CS1520-Semester-Project/README.md

 # Crowd
 Our semester-long project for CS1520: Web Programming
-## Goals:
+## Features:
 * Users can make posts that include images and text
 * Users can review different products/places
 * Users can rate different products/places
-* Users can comment/interact with original posts
+* Users can comment/interact with original posts and see other users posts
-* Like/dislike feature
+* Like/dislike feature on posts
-* Sort posts by topics (i.e. Sports, tech, entertainment, etc.)
+* Sort posts by topics & location (i.e. Sports, tech, entertainment, etc.)
-## Ambitions:
-* Communities of like-minded individuals can be created (similar to subreddits)
 * Users can follow other users
 * User-recommended posts/communities
+## Goals:
+* Create communities of like-minded individuals (similar to subreddits)
+* Give users a way to make friends through shared experiences/interests
+* Media site that feels more personable